xms12138/Tea-for-Three/README.md

 ## 4. Project Objectives

-### 4.1 Conceptual and Emotional Objective
+The project pursues three connected objectives:

-"Tea for Three" aims to explore how connected devices can preserve the emotional bond between close family members or friends when sharing a cup of tea across a distance, building a bridge that conveys a sense of presence, care and companionship.
+- **Conceptual:** explore how connected devices can preserve the emotional bond between close family or friends sharing tea across a distance, conveying presence, care and companionship.

-### 4.2 Technical Objective

-The technical objective is to develop an interconnected system comprising three independent yet synchronously operating devices.
-Each device should detect interactions by local users and provide feedback to the other devices.
-The system prototype should be capable of gathering environmental information and communicating in real time over long distances.
+- **Technical:** develop three independent but synchronised devices that detect local interaction and communicate state to the others in real time over long distances.

-### 4.3 Design, Form and Commercialisation Objective

-The product prototype must convey a sense of warmth, ritual and family togetherness, whilst ensuring practicality in manufacturing and demonstrating commercial potential.
-Its design should be intuitive and visually appealing, capable of being mass-produced using feasible manufacturing methods, and suitable for further optimisation as a consumer-facing connected product.
+- **Design & commercialisation:** create a form that conveys warmth and ritual whilst remaining intuitive, replicable through feasible manufacturing methods, and suitable for further development as a consumer product.

 ---

-## 5. Design Iterations
+## 5. Form and Material Iterations

 ### 5.1 Initial Concept